 “It’s delicious.
 I could live off the lamb.”

 At this point I tried to get Joe to recreate his pun face – he pulls a very specific face after making a joke like that – so that I could photograph it, but he was unable to do it artificially.
 I think we can all relate.
-It’s weird to think about the fact that what our faces are doing at any given moment is largely involuntary.
+It’s weird to think that what our faces are doing at any given moment is largely out of our control.

 After dinner we walked all the way around the circle and out onto the lighthouse wall.
 This is allowed.
 Joe had to pee the entire time but kept going.
 Halfway out on the lighthouse wall it started to get serious but we were out on a seawall, there wasn’t much cover.
 We started to look for a suitable spot but it was very dark beyond the wall and bright on the people side.
 There were also people.
 We got to the end and still nothing.
 Well, the lighthouse.

 The pressure started to build.
-Then all of a sudden, there next to a fortification, a way down.
-Joe used his phone flashlight to navigate the large rocks while I stood watch.
+Then all of a sudden, there next to a fortification, a way down to the seaside.
+Joe used his phone flashlight to navigate the large rocks while I kept watch.
 Then Joe peed on a nearly 500 year old Venetian fortress.
 In all fairness, so did the Venetians.
 He climbed back up to the wall.

 “You could really tell what was going on down there.”